 - Contact Limit: 20

 The Verizon Gizmo Watch 3 is the best smartwatch for kids.
 It has no internet access, so your kids won’t be able to scroll on social media endlessly.
 There’s a companion app with plenty of parental control features.
-Despite the lack of internet, you can still make video calls with the 5-megapixel front-facing camera and even send voice messages.
-Running on a customized version of Android, it has 1GB of RAM and 8GB of storage.
+Despite the lack of internet, you can still make video calls with the 5MP front-facing camera and even send voice messages.

-Moreover, you can select who they can voice call with a list of 20 parent-approved contacts.
+Running on a customized version of Android, Moreover, you can select who they can voice call with a list of 20 parent-approved contacts.
 There’s real-time location tracking with the ability to set safe zones and alerts.
 You also get location history and a dedicated SOS button in an emergency.
-And if you want a more durable design with wireless charging, an Adventure version of Gizmo is available.
 The only catch is that it works with Verizon, and there’s no option to dial 911 directly.
-It only works with a Verizon plan, and you must pay $10 monthly apart from a $35 activation fee.
+Since it only works with a Verizon plan, you must pay $10 monthly apart from a $35 activation fee.

 Who Should Buy This?